AyushPandey021/React-Recap/Notes/Q.md

 localStorage keeps data even after closing the browser,while sessionStorage removes the data as soon as the browser tab is closed.

 API management and Colling

+useeffect 🎯
+// useEffect is a react hook it use to perfrom work in side effect after the component  rendering , useEffect useing for fatching the